NickB-26/Forensic-Analysis-of-Windows-File-Systems-and-Artifacts/README.md

    - **`nyco8`** — 73 Shellbags in `UsrClass.dat`, 0 in `NTUSER.DAT`.
 That split is normal on Windows 10/11; the action is all in `UsrClass`.
    - **`WsiAccount`** — 0 in either hive.

-   Zero Shellbags for `WsiAccount` is itself a finding.
+   0 Shellbags for `WsiAccount` is itself a finding.
 It means that account has never opened a folder in Windows Explorer.
 Combined with what I saw in the MFT (the account only ever appeared launching OS components), I think it's safe to call `WsiAccount` a non-interactive system account rather than a person.
 In a real case, that's the kind of thing that lets you cross an account off the "investigate further" list.

 5. **Look at `nyco8`'s Shellbags in Timeline Explorer** — Opened `D:\Project 3\Shellbags\parsed\nyco8\UsrClass.csv` and sorted by **LastInteracted** descending.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/65bf9593-b518-44ad-9585-7063ec0cf94e" alt="Timeline Explorer showing nyco8 Shellbags sorted by Last Interacted with paths to project folders" width="700"><br>
-  <em>Figure 27: <code>nyco8</code>'s Shellbags, sorted by Last Interacted descending</em>
+  <em>Figure 26: <code>nyco8</code>'s Shellbags, sorted by Last Interacted descending</em>
 </p>